nbardy/strwatch/README.md

 ## Desgin Decisions

-This gem's design/syntax is very much a work in progress and I welcome any and all ideas/changes the
+This gem's design/syntax is very much a work in progress and I welcome any and all ideas/changes.

 Goals to keep in mind are:
 1. Simplicity.
 2. Data-binding.
 Not data streaming.
 3. MVC-orientated.

-######Notes on ActiveRecord Dependencies
-I've built it with activerecord dependency because it was made to take use of Rails 4 Streaming and because of the rails dependenancy the ActiveRecord Dependency is there.
-A big factor in the tight integration with AR is the ability to data-bind using AR callbacks to eliminate the need to frequently check for updates.

-I find it much nicer to be listening for changes as opposed to frequently checking for them.

 ## Needs
   - Tests
-  - Better way to bind multiple thing(bind_many)

 ## Contributing